neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 The load test scenario was simulated using the “wrk benchmark” tool which was sending requests through KeepAlive connections against a target stub which simulated a random 1k payload with a 50ms uniform latency.
 In a realistic scenario we assume this implementation will be behind a Netscaler/VIP which would reuse connections instead of frequent connections open/close.

+The number of simultaneous connections was slowly ramped, starting at 700 and ending at 2000, with 10 minutes spent at steadystate load in each state.

 ## Highlights of Observations

 -   We have successfully achieved the objective of tuning the Zuul-Netty port (Zuul-Netty) to reach linear scalability compared to the Netflix Zuul project running atop Tomcat (Zuul-Tomcat) version and highlight the benefits of nonblocking IO.
 To achieve this we did some TCP tweaks and added overrides for the netty’s IO threads.